inbzar/docs/apps/docs/content/modules/regions-and-currencies/regions.md

 ---
-description: 'Learn about what Regions are and how they are used in a Medusa backend.
-Regions represent at least one country on the Medusa backend.'
+description: 'Learn about what Regions are and how they are used in a InBzar backend.
+Regions represent at least one country on the InBzar backend.'
 ---

 # Regions Architecture